About this policy

 Use and disclosure

 We routinely disclose personal information to a number of other agencies and bodies as required or authorised by or under law.
-For example, the Commission may be required to disclose information to the Secretary of the Department of Health where the information is relevant to the performance of the Secretary's functions or powers.
+For example, the Commission may be required to disclose information to the Secretary of the Department of Health and Aged Care where the information is relevant to the performance of the Secretary's functions or powers.

 We will not otherwise use or disclose your personal information for another purpose unless we obtain your consent or the use or disclosure is permitted under the Privacy Act.